 Causes of bloody diarrhoea in infants and children

 Bloody diarrhoea should arouse suspicion of bacterial infection.
-Bloody diarrhoea in children, when due to acute enteric infection, is usually caused by either Campylobacter spp. (mainly C. jejuni), where bloody diarrhoea may be present in up to 29% of cases, and verocytotoxin-producing Escherichia coli (VTEC O157) infections where bloody diarrhoea may be present in up to 90% of cases.
+In developed countries, bloody diarrhoea in children, when due to acute enteric infection, is usually caused by either Campylobacter spp. (mainly Campylobacter jejuni), where bloody diarrhoea may be present in up to 29% of cases, and verocytotoxin-producing Escherichia coli (VTEC O157) infections, where bloody diarrhoea may be present in up to 90% of cases.

 - Infants aged up to 1 year:

 - Common: intestinal infection, infant colitis (nonspecific colitis, breast-milk colitis, cow's milk colitis).

 - Less common or rare: intestinal ischaemia (intussusception, malrotation and volvulus), necrotising enterocolitis, Hirschsprung's disease, inflammatory bowel disease (Crohn's colitis, ulcerative colitis), systemic vasculitis, factitious illness.

 - Children aged over 1 year: